robertaicenogle/R_Markdown/README.md

     - In the R Markdown paradigm, each report contains the code it needs to make its own graphs, tables, numbers, etc. The author can automatically update the report by re-knitting.

-### Overview
-  - Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents
-  - Markdown documents provide quick, reproducible reporting from R

-### Basic Process
-  - Write the document in markdown and embed executable R code chunks with the knitr syntax
-  - Update the document at any time by re-knitting the code chunks
-  - Convert the document into several common formats

 # Procedure